tom-ai/c-sharp-classes/README.md

 ## Stacks

-A "Last In First Out" stack class that implements a stack for up to ten intergers.
+A "Last In First Out" stack class that implements a stack for any number of integers.